 Arizona Athletics Capital Campaign

 The Arizona Athletics Capital Campaign is a multi-facility project that supports all 20 sports programs and 500 student-athletes.
-The campaign includes renovations to four current Arizona Athletics facilities in addition to the construction of the new Indoor Sports Center.
+The campaign includes renovations to four current Arizona Athletics facilities in addition to the construction of the new Cole and Jeannie Davis Sports Center.

 "These five projects will address some long-standing needs, and at the same time, will improve the experience for virtually all of our student-athletes.
 I want to thank everyone involved in helping this come to fruition, as I know it’s been a long time coming.
 This is just the start of what we hope will be a transformational period for our facilities, but we’ll need the continued support of our fans and donors to address the remainder of our needs moving forward."